KPI Tree

 Shopify only sees store data.
 KPI Tree correlates Shopify metrics with marketing spend, payment health, fulfilment speed, and customer support volume to surface the complete picture of what drives e-commerce performance.

-35 Shopify metrics ready to add to your metric trees.
+Metrics you can track.
+Ready to add to your metric trees.

 Average Order Value